xiaonia/kotlin-web-site/pages/docs/reference/object-declarations.md

 ```
 </div>

-However, on the JVM you can have members of companion objects generated as real static methods and fields, if you use
+<span style="color:red;">However, on the JVM you can have members of companion objects generated as real static methods and fields, if you use
-the `@JvmStatic` annotation.
+the `@JvmStatic` annotation</span>.
 See the [Java interoperability](java-to-kotlin-interop.html#static-fields) section
 for more details.